bruh3396/favorites-search-gallery/README.md

 [Favorites Search by MegaMoo77](https://github.com/MegaMoo77/favorites-search) stopped working some time ago<br>
 I couldn't find a suitable replacement, so I created my own adaptation including a gallery and some QOL [features](#features)<br>
-The script is still in development, please let me know if you experience a bug, or have a question/feature request.
+The script is still in development, please let me know if you experience a bug, or have a question/feature request

 ## Getting Started